MicrosoftDocs/power-platform/power-platform/admin/enable-sharepoint-document-management-specific-entities.md

 7. Click **Next**.

-   [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps creates document libraries for the selected entities on [!INCLUDE[pn_SharePoint_short](../includes/pn-sharepoint-short.md)]. [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps also creates the corresponding document location records that contain the links to these document libraries.
+   [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps create document libraries for the selected entities on [!INCLUDE[pn_SharePoint_short](../includes/pn-sharepoint-short.md)]. [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps also create the corresponding document location records that contain the links to these document libraries.
 The **Document Management Settings** wizard shows the creation status of the document libraries.  -->

 ### See also
  [Edit existing SharePoint site records](../admin/edit-existing-sharepoint-site-records.md)